 From our many years of working with law firms, we have observed law firms achieving various levels of success in their use of demand management techniques.
 Their success depended upon certain factors, the most significant being:

-While the factors listed above will influence the level of success your firm has with demand management, our next post will outline helpful techniques and tools that all firms can use to manage demand and production.
-While it takes some extra work to implement the techniques, the results often lead to improved client satisfaction, boosted morale, better case outcomes, and greater profitability.
+While the factors listed above will influence your firm's level of success with demand management, our next post will outline helpful techniques and tools that all firms can use to manage demand and production.
+While implementing the techniques requires some extra work, the results often lead to improved client satisfaction, boosted morale, better case outcomes, and greater profitability.

 You don't want to miss this next post!
 Stay tuned!